-In addition to required immunology courses, PhD students are expected to enroll in Elective courses such as additional immunology selectives, statistics, scientific writing or other classes that provide the student with additional research tools and skill sets.
+In addition to required immunology courses, PhD students are expected to enroll in elective courses of their choice, such as additional GGI selective courses listed above, statistics, scientific writing or other classes that provide the student with additional research tools and skill sets.
 Classes should be graduate level or upper division courses.
 The student is expected to enroll in a minimum of 8 units of electives.
 Classes in the outside area may be used to fulfill GGI requirements for elective courses for a maximum of 3 units.
+No approval is required for the choice of electives, but consultation with the Graduate Advisor and/or Major Professor is encouraged.

-The requirement for electives is waived for GGI PhD students enrolled in the combined DVM or MD/PhD program.
+The requirement for electives is waived for GGI PhD students enrolled in the dual degree DVM/PhD or MD/PhD program.